venkateshwarant/UAT/README.md

 ![GitHub repo opening](/src/main/java/Tutorial1/images/40.png)

-You can see that, While running automation, we test our product that is "HelloWorld.html" for it's content in the field with id "hello".
+You can see that, While running automation, we test our product (i.e. "HelloWorld.html") for it's content in the field with id "hello".

-2. After the automation is completed in the console we can see the reports of the automation.
+2. After the automation is complete, in the console we can see the reports of the automation.

 ![GitHub repo opening](/src/main/java/Tutorial1/images/41.png)